cunnie/docs/bosh_create_dns_server.md

 ```
 cp examples/bind-9-aws.yml config/
 ```
-We edit the deployment manifest; we search for all occurrences of "CHANGME" and replace them with the information we gathered earlier:
+We edit the deployment manifest; we search for all occurrences of "CHANGEME" and replace them with the information we gathered earlier:

 ```
 vim config/bind-9-aws.yml